 A decision support tool developed at Vanderbilt University Medical Center could help predict the pediatric risk of acute kidney injury (AKI).
 Embedded in the EHR, the tool applies statistical models to calculate AKI risk, and generates an alert to notify providers of a child’s risk status.

-The tool was recently put to the test in a clinical trial, led by Sara Van Driest, M.D., assistant professor of pediatrics at Vanderbilt.
+The tool was put to the test in a clinical trial, led by Sara Van Driest, M.D., an associate professor of pediatrics at Vanderbilt.
 “Our goal was to see if notifications in the tool can increase appropriate screening for AKI and reduce disease severity,” Van Driest said.

 A Common Problem

 Hospitalized children are particularly vulnerable to AKI, according to the latest research.
 Incidence hovers around 25 percent for critically ill children, and five percent for those outside the ICU.
 A diagnosis also increases the risk of chronic kidney disease while skyrocketing care costs.

 Said Van Driest, “Pediatric acute kidney injury is an eventual common pathway with many causes, from the acute problems that send children to the hospital to kidney-related side effects of various drugs we use in the hospital to treat these diseases and conditions.”